microsoft/PowerBI-CSharp/samples/webforms/embed-a-report-into-an-app/README.md

-# Integrate a tile into an app
+# Integrate a report into an app
-Integrate a Power BI tile enable application developers to integrate Power BI tiles from a user's power BI account by embedding an IFrame into an app, such as a mobile app or web app.
+Integrate a Power BI report enables application developers to integrate Power BI reports from a user's power BI account by embedding an IFrame into an app, such as a mobile app or web app.